Vercel AI SDK

 });Terminal{ email: 'john.doe@example.com', name: 'John Doe', age: 25, hobbies: [ 'playing basketball', 'reading books' ], joined_at: '2022-01-01' }

-The IMember interface is the single source of truth. typia.llm.parameters<IMember>() generates the JSON schema, and typia.validate<IMember>() validates the output — all from the same type.
+The IMember interface is the single source of truth. typia.llm.parameters<IMember>() produces the schema, typia.validate<IMember>() checks the result, and LlmJson.stringify formats any validation failure for the LLM to self-correct on retry.

 import { TestValidator } from "@nestia/e2e";